iAmErmac/VR-Flashlight/README.md

 ## Recommended mods to combine with:

 * [DarkDoomZ:](https://github.com/caligari87/darkdoomz/releases/latest)
   - DarkDoomZ can be used to make any Doom level darker by reducing the light levels across all sectors in the map.
 Use options from DarkDoomZ Settings to adjust the effect as you desire.
-DarkDoomZ includes it's own head/shoulder mounted flashlight but its not necessary to use it (or you can use both the headmounted and weapon mounted flashlight if you find that convenient)
+DarkDoomZ has it's own head/shoulder mounted flashlight and you can use both if you want to (though it's recommended to use only one)

 * [Aliens: Eradication:](https://github.com/iAmErmac/Aliens-Eradication-VR-addon)
   - This is a perfect mod to use the flashlight with since it loads any doom map with a very dark environment.
 Aliens Eradication has it's own head/shoulder mounted flashlight and you can use both if you want to (though it's recommended to use only one)